QuaSi-Software/Documentation/docs/resie_component_parameters.md

 The geothermal probe is modeled using precalculated g-functions.
 The model needs quite many input parameters.
 Especially the soil properties, including the undisturbed ground temperature, have a significant effect on the results.
 Therefore is it crucial to know the soil conditions at the investigated site.

-The g-function is taken from the library provided within the repository.
+The g-function can be either imported from a text file or can be taken from the library provided within the repository.
 There are different configurations available: rectangle, open_rectangle, zoned_rectangle, U_configurations, lopsided_U_configuration, C_configuration, L_configuration.
 Each of them can be specified by the number of probes in x and y direction (note that the number of probes defined for x has to be less or equal the number of probes defined for y).
 Some of the configurations, like zoned rectangles, require an additional key, that is specified in the documentation of the library in detail, available [here](https://gdr.openei.org/files/1325/LibraryOverview_v11.1%20(1).pdf) within the publication [doi.org/10.15121/1811518](https://doi.org/10.15121/1811518).

-A short overview is given in the following.
+A short overview of the included configurations is given in the following.
 Note that not all configurations are available.
 Check the documentation linked above or the included text files that contain all possible key combinations for the different probe field configurations.
+To import a g-function from another source, see the description below.

 **rectangle**
 Here, only `number_of_probes_x` and `number_of_probes_y` are required.
 They define the number of rows in x and y direction, while y >= x.
 The rectangle that is defined with these two parameters is filled completely with probes.